The limits of Gen AI in manufacturing

 First, let’s understand what Chat GPT and Generative AI are, and explore their strengths and weaknesses for manufacturing applications.

-What is a GPT?
+What is Generative AI?

 This “wow” factor is interesting, but misleading.
 It can give the impression that Chat GPT is much more intelligence and capable than it actually is.
-In fact, although it is augmented with super-human processing speed and power, it

-The limits of GPTs and gen AI in manufacturing
+The limits of GPTs and Gen AI in manufacturing

 Many software companies have rushed to incorporate AI into their existing platforms.
 One of the fastest and easiest ways to do this is through adding a custom GPT to their tool.
 Unfortunately, these custom GPTs often don’t vastly improve the abilities of the existing software they are tacked onto.
 Here are three key limitations of the use of GPTs in manufacturing software: